RobertWetzler/ZeldaRemade/CONTRIBUTING.md

 If you get this prompt, just copy and paste it into your terminal.

+## Make a PR on github
+Go to the pull request tab on github and make a pull request for your branch into main.

 # Other stuff
 ## Viewing all your branches
 `git branch`